Costo Spedizione in Italia €4,99 - Gratuita con ordini oltre € 55,00 · ✈️ Fast Shipping Worldwide 🌍

 How we do it

-Our rustic and minimally processed Cacao Paste is made using slow, meticulous artisanal methods with extra care and love.
+We produce the Cacao Paste using slow, meticulous artisanal methods with extra care and love.
 We start by hand sorting the raw cacao beans before gently roasting them to create a unique profile for each cacao origin.
 Next, we "crack" and "winnow" the beans until they become "cacao nibs" (beans without the husk).
 We then pour the nibs into our small stone mill, which transforms them into a rustic cacao paste.

-Our "ceremonial" cacao is inspired by traditional Mesoamerican beverages.
+Our version of "ceremonial cacao" is a tribute to our Mesoamerican roots and admiration of the ancestral practices and uses of the cacao as a "plant medicine".
 We exclusively choose sustainable and traceable rare cacaos from Mesoamerica, with no added sugar or aromas, and nothing removed.
 The cacao butter/fat remains in the cacao paste.
 Our artisanal processes are unique and make our ceremonial cacaos special.

-We work directly with specialty cacao beans from our family farm, Finca Cuyancùa, located in El Salvador, as well as other farms in El Salvador such as Finca S.Fernando (Atehuàn), La Carrera (Lenca), Parras Lempa (Tlaloc), and cooperatives across Central America such as Fedecovera - Guatemala (Q'eqchi') and Nahua in Costa Rica (Nahua).
+We work directly with specialty cacao beans from our family farm, Finca Cuyancùa, located in El Salvador, as well as other farms in El Salvador such as Finca S.Fernando (Atehuàn), La Carrera (Lenca), Parras Lempa (Tlaloc), and cooperatives across Central America such as Fedecovera - Guatemala (Q'eqchi') and Nahua in Costa Rica (Nahua), and El Vado, Chiapas, Mexico.

 Each of our cacao's has its own specific flavor profile, ranging from earthy to spicy, fruity to floral.